 - How did he/she come to be with you? i.e. shelter, breeder, friend, etc.

 - Is he/she protective?
-Does he/she have a recorded bite history?
+Has he/she ever bitten a human or another animal?

 - What is his/her exposure/temp with other dogs or cats?